hbristow/distance-transform/README.md

 Installing
 ----------

-Installing the package is as simple as:
+Install the package using pip:

     pip install git+https://github.com/hbristow/distance-transform

-You will need Cython to build the extensions
+You will need Cython to build the extensions.